-1. Maintain 93% average or better (A-) in the course as verified by the teacher.

-2. Maintain, at least, an 85% (B-) average in the course as verified by the teacher, AND meet all of the following attendance requirements:

-- Five or fewer tardies in the class within the school year - No suspensions from school

-Retreat days, funerals, college days, athletic events, or other school business will not count toward the five absences.
-Grades are calculated for the school year based on the formula:

-(5 times Semester 1 Grade + 2 times Quarter 3 Grade + 2 times Quarter 4 Grade) / 9.

-The teacher of the course will notify students of their exemption status.
+- 1. Maintain 93% average or better (A-) in the course as verified by the teacher. - 2.
+Maintain, at least, an 85% (B-) average in the course as verified by the teacher, AND meet all of the following attendance requirements: - Five or less absences (excused or unexcused) in the class within the school year - Five or fewer tardies within the school year - No suspensions from school - Retreat days, funerals, college days, athletic events, or other school business will not count toward the five absences. - Grades are calculated for the school year based on the formula: - (5 times Semester 1 Grade + 2 times Quarter 3 Grade + 2 times Quarter 4 Grade) / 9. - The teacher of the course will notify students of their exemption status.